-The report of the second WCPFC Management Objectives Workshop (WCPFC10-2013-15b 'straw person') provides a candidate list of management objectives for WCPO fisheries, including those for the tropical purse seine and southern longline fisheries.
-WCPFC-SC12 was requested to develop advice on a monitoring strategy to assess performance against reference points and management objectives; and a range of performance statistics to evaluate the performance of candidate harvest control rules for WCPO skipjack and South Pacific Albacore.
+The report of the second WCPFC Management Objectives Workshop (WCPFC10-2013-15b MOW 'strawperson') provides a candidate list of management objectives for WCPO fisheries, including those for the tropical purse seine and southern longline fisheries.
+WCPFC-SC12 was requested to develop advice on a monitoring strategy to assess performance against reference points and management objectives and a range of performance indicators to evaluate the performance of candidate harvest control rules, for WCPO skipjack and South Pacific Albacore.
+Following discussion of paper MI-WP-04, SC12 recommended a revised version of that paper be forwarded to WCPFC13.

-The management objectives identified in WCPFC10-2013-15b are framed at the fishery level, however, the performance statistics and monitoring strategies considered here have been translated to the stock level (i.e. WCPO skipjack and South Pacific albacore).
+The management objectives identified in the MOW 'strawperson' document (WCPFC10-2013-15b) are framed at the fishery level, however, in some cases the performance indicators and monitoring strategies considered here have been translated to the stock level (i.e. WCPO skipjack and South Pacific albacore).

-We use specific definitions for performance statistics, which are used to evaluate how well a candidate management procedure is expected to perform and which enable the selection of a preferred option from a range of candidate procedures; and a monitoring strategy which tracks the actual performance of the selected management procedure, once it has been implemented, to see if it is performing as expected.
+We use specific definitions for performance indicators, which are used to evaluate how well a candidate management procedure is expected to perform and which enable the selection of a preferred option from a range of candidate procedures; and a monitoring strategy which tracks the actual performance of the selected management procedure, once it has been implemented, to see if it is performing as expected.

-The performance statistics and monitoring strategies identified in this document are based on the information presented in WCPFC10-2013-15b but additionally take account of recent experience of analyses to evaluate candidate harvest control rules for skipjack (SC12-MI-WP06) and recent discussions on an MSE framework for WCPFC (SC12-MI-WP05).
-We note that the ultimate choice of performance statistics and monitoring strategies will be dependent on the decisions of managers on their objectives for the fishery.
-The examples of corresponding performance statistics and monitoring strategies by the Scientific Committee and should not be seen as definitive.
+The performance measures and monitoring strategies identified in this document are based on the information presented in the MOW 'strawperson' document but additionally take account of recent experience of analyses to evaluate candidate harvest control rules for skipjack (SC12-MI-WP-06), discussions on an MSE framework for WCPFC (SC12-MI-WP-05) and discussions on an earlier version of this paper at SC12.
+We note that the ultimate choice of performance indicators and monitoring strategies will depend on the decisions of managers on their objectives for the fishery and that recording of those objectives is scheduled for WCPFC13.
+Therefore, the performance indicators and monitoring strategies presented in this document are provided as potential examples, should not be seen as definitive, and may be further developed as the MSE work progresses and as WCPFC continues to refine its fishery management objectives.